marschall-lab/strand-seq-graph-phasing/README.md

 `segmentLengthThreshold: int` Filtration parameter.
 Unitigs in the input assembly graph `.gfa` less than `segmentLengthThreshold` in basepairs will be filtered out.

+`tangleSegmentLengthThreshold: int (optional, default: 250000)` Filtration parameter.
+Unitigs in the input assembly graph `.gfa` less than `tangleSegmentLengthThreshold` in basepairs will be considered during large tangle removal.

 `per_thread_memory: bool (optional, default:False)` If `True`, memory specified for each rule is divided by the number of threads.

 These two parameters only apply to the rules which use R Bioconductor packages: